 The Atlas of Culden-Feyr lists over 26,000 islands worthy of the name.
 There is a large amount of volcanic activity on the planet, which is both a blessing and a curse.
-The limited arable land is quite fertile from previous eruptions, but every few years a new cone will form, requiring either a massive geological engineering project to seal the breach, or mass evacuation of the local population.
-This is regarded as a part of normal life, and has been for thousands of years.
+The limited arable land is quite fertile from previous eruptions, but every few years a new cone will form over one of the major volcanoes, requiring either a massive geological engineering project to seal the breach, or mass evacuation of the local population.
+This is regarded as part of normal life, and has been for thousands of years.